Academic Integrity - OPBD Procedure

-- Purchase plagiarism detecting software and monitor referencing practices
+- Provide plagiarism detection software and monitor referencing practices.

-- Adopt a specific referencing system such as American Psychological Association (APA) for internal Otago Polytechnic Ltd documents
+- Adopt a specific referencing system such as American Psychological Association (APA) for internal OPBD documents.

 - Model appropriate referencing protocols.

-- Make clear the difference between intentional plagiarism and just not properly acknowledging your paraphrased source.
+- Make clear the difference between intentional plagiarism and incorrect acknowledgement of a paraphrased source.

 - Model appropriate academic referencing systems such as APA and show examples where references increased grades.